Everything PR News

 The B2B PR playbook that worked through 2018 produced placements in trade press, executive bylines in business publications, speaking slots at industry conferences, and analyst-relations programs that fed Gartner and Forrester research.
 The function lived inside corporate marketing, reported to a CMO, and got measured on share of voice and impressions.
 Most B2B PR programs in 2026 still operate substantial pieces of that playbook.
 The pieces that have changed have changed substantially.

 Three objectives define the function.
-The framing has tightened since 2017.
+The framing has tightened since 2017, and at growth stage each one carries higher leverage because the brand has further to build.

 Third, the brand supports the broader go-to-market motion.
 Sales teams need PR for buyer enablement and competitive differentiation.
 Customer success needs PR for renewal and expansion.
 Recruiting needs PR for candidate quality.
 Investor relations needs PR for valuation support.
 The B2B PR function operates as infrastructure for the broader commercial engine rather than as an independent discipline measured on its own activity.